jbondAI/python-challenge-1/README.md

 The order receipt script displays customer's full order, including items ordered along with price and quanity of each item ordered, in a tabular formate with the final price of order displayed at the bottom of the reciept.

 ### Skills Demonstrated
-The python script demonstrates use of the following coding skills
+This challenge assignment demonstrates use of the following common python coding skills
 * Proper use of list and dictionary data structures
 * Ability to intake, validate and use user inputs
 * Proper use of conditional statements and loops